nilochavez/alurapic/README.md

 # AluraPic

-Project created in the training of angular of alura Project of a website for photo posting.
+Project created in the training of angular of alura.<br>
+Project of a website for photo posting.
 ## How to init ?